 What are Error codes?

-Whenever some scripts or codes run on a system we get an output but if in between the process something unusual happens then the process halts and the compiler returns us errors.
-Errors can be any platform whether in networking, file handling, and system software.
-These errors to make them easily identifiable are renamed with some codes.
+Whenever some scripts or codes run on a system, we get an output, but if something unusual happens between the process, the process halts, and the compiler returns us errors.
+Errors can be any platform, in networking, file handling, and system software.
+These errors are renamed with some codes to make them easily identifiable.

-It advantages to easily identify the error and then it also makes the fixing easier.
-As the world of the Internet has evolved very much in few decades so new programming languages are developed and along with them, many errors are also introduced.
-Here are some of the most common error codes that you may have encountered or if not it’s better to have knowledge about them so that from next time you can fix it.
+It is advantageous to quickly identify the error, and it makes the fixing easier.
+As the world of the Internet has evolved in a few decades, new programming languages are developed, and many errors are also introduced.
+Here are some of the most common error codes that you may have encountered, or if not, it's better to know about them so that you can fix them next time.

 HTTP ERROR 404 (NOT FOUND)

 This is the most common error that you must have encountered if you regularly surf through websites.
-This error points out that the page you are trying to access is not found or available on the server.
-It can also mean a broken link or false link.
-The 404 error is the thing that a website page returns after a client attempts to open a site page that does not exist.
-The guest may have mistyped the site page URL or the website page may have been moved totally.
-It might likewise be brought about by your pages having an off base connecting either inside or remotely.
-At the point when a portion of the assets is expelled from your web server, it might result into a HTTP 404 error as well.
+This error points out that the page you are trying to access is unavailable on the server.
+It can also mean a broken link or a wrong link.
+The 404 error is when a website page returns after a client attempts to open a site page that does not exist.
+The guest may have mistyped the site page URL or the page may have been moved totally.
+It might likewise be brought about by your pages having an off-base connecting inside or remotely.
+When a portion of the assets is expelled from your web server, it might also result in an HTTP 404 error.

 HTTP ERROR 500 (INTERNAL SERVER ERROR)

-The HTTP error 500 is an internal server error and it means that something has gone wrong on the website’s server.
+The HTTP error 500 is an internal server error that means something has gone wrong on the website's server.
 This error is very general.
 It can be due to some misconfiguration in the server.
-Reloading the webpage and clearing the browser’s cache can solve this issue.
-But if there is some error in website’s server then it’s not in your control.
+Reloading the webpage and clearing the browser's cache can solve this issue.
+But if there is an error in the website's server, it's not in your control.

 HTTP ERROR 400 (BAD REQUEST)